The Drain

 Questions?
 Comments?
 Pitches?
 Email us at thedrainpodcast@gmail.com.

-Oh, and we're on Bluesky: @thedrain.bsky.social, @palma.ltd, @yeshelloitskempa.bsky.social
+We're also on Bluesky: @thedrain.bsky.social, @palma.ltd, @yeshelloitskempa.bsky.social

 Don't forget to like, rate and subscribe to The Drain on your favorite podcast platforms.